railsuser2014/openobject-doc-book-en/3/3_9/entries_at_the_start_of_a_year.rst

 .. note:: OpenERP Accounting

-    This procedure is valid if you already have a financial year in OpenERP.
+    The procedure below is valid if you already have a financial year in OpenERP.

-Steps to Open a new Financial Year in an existing OpenERP Configuration
+Steps to Open a New Financial Year in an Existing OpenERP Configuration
 -----------------------------------------------------------------------

 .. index::